hitchtest/hitch/docs/faq/what_does_the_init_script_do.rst

   $ sudo pip install --upgrade hitch

-This script has zero package dependencies.
+This is a small python script with zero dependencies.

 See also: